Toward Temporal Attribution Analytics in Dataflows: Data Provenance and TINs

 TINs differ from traditional temporal graphs in three key aspects: \circled{1} \textit{explicit quantity tracking}: each interaction transfers a specific quantity, it is not just a binary connection or an event occurrence; \circled{2} \textit{buffer state}: vertices maintain accumulated quantities over time, capturing stateful behavior; \circled{3} \textit{flow semantics}: interactions represent data transfers, where a quantity leaves one vertex and arrives at another.

-These properties make TINs well-suited for provenance tracking.
-The temporal dimension captures \textit{when} data flows occurred, the quantitative dimension captures \textit{how much} data flowed, and the buffer mechanism captures stateful operators common in streaming systems.
-In the following sections, we demonstrate how to leverage TINs for efficient temporal provenance representation and querying.
+These properties make TINs well-suited for modeling dataflows for temporal attribution tracking.
+The temporal dimension captures \textit{when} data flows occurred, the quantity dimension captures \textit{how much} data flowed, and the buffer mechanism captures stateful operators common in streaming systems.
+Ref. \cite{DBLP:conf/icde/KosyfakiM22} shows how to propagate meta-data in TINs for provenance tracking of {\em liquid} data (e.g., money) in financial exchange networks, under certain models governing data selection from buffers for propagation.
+In the following sections, we demonstrate how to leverage TINs for efficient temporal attribution representation and tracking in data stream systems.

 \needspace{4\baselineskip}